 Though rare, CA-MRSA can develop into more serious invasive infections, such as bloodstream infections or pneumonia, leading to a variety of other symptoms including shortness of breath, fever, chills, and death.
 CA-MRSA can be particularly dangerous in children because their immune systems are not fully developed.
 You should pay attention to minor skin problems—pimples, insect bites, cuts, and scrapes—especially in children.
 If the wound appears to be infected, see a healthcare provider.

-While rare, there have been five cases of plague in humans in Oregon since 1995.
-Most recently, a Crook County man contracted the plague from a stray cat or mouse (that the cat had in its mouth).
-A domestic cat in Crook County tested positive for bubonic plague in 2011.
+While rare, there have been cases of plague in humans in Oregon.
+A cat in Crook County tested positive in 2011.
+And, in 2012, a Crook County man contracted the plague from a stray cat or mouse (that the cat had in its mouth).

 Plague can be passed from fleas feeding on infected wild mammals to pets such as cats and to their human owners.
 People can protect themselves, their family members and their pets by using flea treatments on your pets to prevent them from bringing fleas into your home.